 Pure Advertising – from the ad in the newspaper to the radio commercials; we are all aware of the traditional definition of advertising.
 Review the Business Dictionary definition above.

 From the above, I illustrate that the fundamental difference between marketing and advertising is the human contact component.
 If no human contact, it is advertising.
-Knowledge is Power.
+Act on Knowledge.